-Testimonials and letters from colleagues Applicants should refer to the Chemical Pathology Curriculum (pages 43 - 53) and can provide evidence from the last 5 years of chemical pathology practice: • letters of appreciation form colleagues • supporting letters from colleagues • letters of referral seeking second opinion.
+Testimonials and letters from colleagues Applicants should refer to the diagnostic neuropathology curriculum (appendix 1) and can provide evidence from the last five years of diagnostic neuropathology practice: letters of appreciation form colleagues supporting letters from colleagues letters of referral seeking second opinion.
 All evidence in this area must be anonymised for individual patient data.
-Thank you letters, cards from colleagues and patients Applicants should refer to the Chemical Pathology Curriculum (pages 43 - 53) and can provide evidence from the last 5 years of chemical pathology practice: • letters or appreciation form colleagues and patients.
+Thank you letters, cards from colleagues and patients Applicants should refer to the diagnostic neuropathology curriculum (appendix 1) and can provide evidence from the last five years of diagnostic neuropathology practice: letters or appreciation form colleagues and patients.
 Please ensure that these are anonymised (for individual patient data).
 Complaints and responses to complaints This is to demonstrate how you handle complaints.
 Having a complaint made against you will not adversely influence your application.
-Applicants should refer to the Chemical Pathology Curriculum (pages 43 - 53) and can provide evidence from the last 5 years of chemical pathology practice: • certificate of good standing • disciplinary procedures or adverse outcomes • health statement/declaration • a portfolio documenting evidence of life-long learning or CPD or CME • revalidation/appraisal portfolio.
+Applicants should refer to the diagnostic neuropathology curriculum (appendix 1). certificate of good standing disciplinary procedures or adverse outcomes health statement/declaration a portfolio documenting evidence of life-long learning or CPD or CME revalidation/appraisal portfolio.
 You may include complaints received against the department within which you worked or one against a colleague where you have been involved in the resolution.
 You may provide a reflective diary of how you would handle a hypothetical complaint.
 All evidence in this area must be anonymised for individual patient data.